hyform/drone-testbed-unity/README.md

 guiobjects : Unity objects for the planning interface (houses, labels ...) panels : all GUI overlay displays for toolboxes and confirmation panels sounds

+## Citing HyForm
+If you use HyForm in your own research, please cite it using this paper:
+B. Song, N.F.
+Soria Zurita, G. Zhang, G. Stump, C. Balon, S.W.
+Miller, M. Yukish, J. Cagan, and C. McComb (2020).
+"Toward Hybrid Teams: A Platform To Understand Human-Computer Collaboration During the Design of Complex Engineered Systems."
+International Design Conference. [(pdf)]()